 I am not so sure.
 As I had argued regarding the indigenous culture transformed into art to entertain the mass of visitors at the Arsenale pavilion, the case of favelas as “architecture” carries similar issues of appropriation vs commitment.
 It is true that these communities remain under the gaze of tourists that flock into favelas during all year long, but in this case, the dislocation and re-assembling of communities’ houses, habits, and culture meet a circumstance that makes them no favour.

-In this appropriation of all things local by the multi-billionaire global art circuit, there is an exposure that puts pressure over communities so as to make them create a repertoire for an outside viewer.
-Inevitably, these communities are required to stand out and dramatise, de-naturalise what turns out to be an inherited part of their everyday life.
+In this appropriation of all things local by the multi-billionaire global art circuit, there is an exposure that puts pressure on communities to make them create a repertoire for an outside viewer.
+Inevitably, these communities are required to stand out and dramatise, and de-naturalise what turns out to be an inherited part of their everyday life.

-What I argue, probably in consonance with Kalkman’s article, lies in aestheticising what could rather be a political expression.
-It does the opposite, tokenise these natural aspects of their dwellings and expressions to the extent that it boosts the quality of mass exhibitions.
+What I argue, probably in consonance with Kalkman’s article, lies in aestheticising what could instead be a political expression.
+It does the opposite, tokenising these natural aspects of their dwellings and expressions to the extent that it boosts the quality of mass exhibitions.

-In other words, populations do not exist in their right, but to fit into Europeans’ eagerness for filling their own blanks with regards to diversity and inclusion.
-These are not the needs of these communities, as far as they remain newsworthy for their exotic potential in the media, which lives to confirm old and easy stereotypes.
-The “indigenous” is “wise,” the favela is “spontaneous and gracious”.
+In other words, populations do not exist in their right but to fit into Europeans’ eagerness to fill their own blanks concerning diversity and inclusion.
+These are not the needs of these communities, as they remain newsworthy for their exotic potential in the media, which lives to confirm old and easy stereotypes.
+The “indigenous” is “wise,” and the favela is “spontaneous and gracious”.